Omkar7840/Brain-Tumor-Detection/README.md

 This project involves detecting brain tumors from MRI images using Convolutional Neural Networks (CNNs).
 The model leverages transfer learning with pre-trained architectures like EfficientNetB0 and MobileNet, enhancing them for binary classification tasks.

+## Streamlit Link
+ You can try this model on Streamlit by accessing this link: https://brain-tumor-detection-amgpynunfvt5yce5ahwv2r.streamlit.app/

 ## Project Overview

 ### Data Management